modelmetry/modelmetry-sdk-js/README.md

   try {
-    // child span for the first task const spanTask1 = trace.newSpan("task-1");
+    // child span for the first task const spanTask1 = trace.span("task-1", "other", {});
     const stuff = await runTheFirstTask();
     spanTask1.end();

-    // child span for the second task, this time we pass the trace to the task and handle the new span creation inside that function const secondStuff = await runTheSecondTask(stuff, trace);
+    // child span for the second task, this time we pass the trace to the task
+    // so that it can create a child span itself const secondStuff = await runTheSecondTask(stuff, trace);

     reply.send({ secondStuff });